CJDevWorks/cpp-notes/class_design/abstract-classes-without-pure-virtual-methods.md

 };

 I.e.: you want a base class for inheritance/polymorphism but don't want the base class to be instantiateable.
 That way, giving it a pure virtual function makes it an abstract class.

+- Do you need to implement its destructor ??
 However, you must implement that destructor somewhere, as the compiler will call it when a derived class’ destructor is called.

+- Can that be private??
+  No. Derived destructor cant access.